How BP found shale profits with 'crystal ball' oilfield technology

 “We spent the last four years retooling our business and getting ready for this opportunity,” David Lawler, who heads BP’s shale business, said in a call with analysts after the BHP deal announcement.
 “We’re at the lowest production costs we’ve seen in many years.
 We’ll take that model, put that to work on these (BHP) assets and dramatically improve production and performance.”

-BP faces other large rivals in the race to grow U.S. shale production and profits, including Exxon Mobil Corp, Chevron, Shell and Norway’s Equinor.
+BP faces other large rivals in the race to grow U.S. shale production and profits, including Exxon Mobil Corp (XOM.N), Chevron, Shell and Norway’s Equinor (EQNR.OL).
 All are expanding drilling and acquisitions, particularly in the Permian Basin of West Texas and New Mexico, the largest U.S. oil field and the center of the shale revolution.

 They aim to capitalize on the vast resources unearthed by new drilling technologies, which also allow companies to start and stop production quickly in response to market shifts.
 That’s a key advantage over the long-term commitments of billions of dollars required by offshore oil or liquefied natural gas (LNG) projects.